-Germany is the most popular European country for international students to study abroad.
-It is listed among the top three countries that are known for providing world-class opportunities in research.
+Germany features among the top three countries that are known for providing world-class opportunities in research.
 The country is the best center of learning for all who want to make a career in data science.
-There is a huge scope of master’s in data science in Germany as the top-level organizations and conglomerates hire post-graduates from there regularly.
+There is a huge scope of the master’s in data science in Germany as the large organizations and conglomerates hire post-graduates from there regularly.

-Structure of MS in Data Science in Germany
+MS in Data Science in Germany: Program Highlights

 1. Safe and friendly

 With various public universities that offer free MS in Data Science courses, education in Germany is affordable.
+The public universities in Germany for master’s in data science do not charge any tuition fees.
 Private universities are not free, but scholarships and fee waivers do make education pocket friendly.
 The affordable fee structure in Germany helps in fulfilling the dreams of international aspirants to study abroad.

 3. Prestigious data science universities